GDPR and Privacy

 The notice also explains your rights in relation to consent to use your information, the right to control who can see your data and how to seek advice and support if you feel that your information has not been used appropriately.

-A full copy of Spencer Street Surgery Privacy Notice is available here:
+A full copy of Spencer Street Surgery Privacy Notice is available here, and Fair Processing Policy is availabe here:

 Your Data Matters